Why Get a Bamboo Tattoo?

 Pai – Space Bamboo Tattoo.
-Owned by Adam who’s a highly regarded traditional tattooist in Pai
+Owned by Adam who’s a highly regarded traditional stick & poke bamboo tattooist in Pai.

 Bangkok – BT Tattoo.
-Long regarded as one of the best places in Bangkok to get a bamboo tattoo.
+Long regarded as one of the best places in Bangkok to get one.
 Prices from 1,500 Baht by award winning tattooists.

 Koh Chang – Boy Bamboo Art.
 Located in the backpackers area of Lonely beach

 Koh Samui – The Bamboo Rooms.
 This expert Thai tattooist divides his time between the UK and shop in Bophut fisherman’s village on Samui.

 Koh Phi Phi – Bus Bamboo Tattoo.
 Located near the police station on Phi Phi island.
 Check out their Instagram page for huge portfolio of traditional and modern designs.

 Koh Tao – There are various tattoo studios on Koh Tao that specialise in sak yant tattoo designs.

 Koh Pa Ngan – Ink Point.
 Professional artists in Thongsala who can create unique designs for you.